Project-AgML/AgML/CONTRIBUTING.md

 ### Running scripts

-For running scripts or one using the project's e
+For running scripts or one-offs using the project's installed enviroment

 ```
 uv run python <script>